The Incredible Melting Man

 Famous make-up effects artist Rick Baker takes the helm creating the incredible melting man.
 Pleasingly, the film allows many opportunities for close inspection of the monster.
 Consequently, there are many opportunities to pick at Rick’s work.

 For example, the make-up looks like more of a mask hanging over man’s face than a firmly attached prosthetic.
-Technically it works, but glimpses of the unmelted flesh of the actor show through the gaping mouth and left eye-socket.
+Technically it works, but glimpses of the unmelted flesh of the actor shown through the gaping mouth and left eye-socket.
 The whole effect comes off like a high-class Toxic Avenger.
 However, it gets the job done if one can go with the flow.
 Fortunately, there are several other wonderful effects sequences that make it worth the journey.

 The Incredible Floating Head

 In a classic scene, a decapitated fisherman’s head gently floats down river.
 In fact, the idyllic bobbing of the head enjoys a good 15 seconds of screen time across two sequences before careening off of a waterfall and exploding on a rock below.
 Firstly, this exploding head is totally gratuitous.
 Secondly, it is laugh-out-loud.
-This scene makes it abundantly clear that the director isn’t taking himself too seriously.
+This scene makes it abundantly clear that the William Sachs isn’t taking himself too seriously.

 In another classic scene, the Colonel throws the sheriff over the railing and onto a set of power-lines.
 In another phenomenal display of excess, the body fries on the cables for the better part of 15 seconds.
 The sheriff’s body explodes with sparks as if someone filled it with Roman candles.
 On the ground, the body continues to fry as if it is laying on an invisible 3rd rail.
 The Sheriff burns to a cinder.
+As the action unfolds before me I can imagine the entire special effects team giggling like children as the guy torches.

 Somebody Get a Shovel

 Finally, in a wholly appropriate moment in a film titled “The Incredible Melting Man”, the Colonel disintegrates into a bubbling pile of pus before being scooped up with a shovel and thrown in the trash.
+Considering the hilarity of the rest of the film, it stands as one final joke.
+It’s as if William Sachs exclaims, “What did you expect?”

 The Incredible Melting Man (1977) - Indulgent Fun - Malevolent Dark